bobrippling/ps4bot/README.md

 `botspec` may be a bot name, such as `ps4bot`, or a name and alias, such as `gamebot:ps4bot`, which will expose ps4bot logic under the name `gamebot` (in the specified channels).
 `channelspec` may be a channel name or `*`, for all channels (this should be quoted to avoid shell expansion).

+## Warning

+This code hasn't been touched since pre-2020, except for SportBot.
+All the other bots will likely crash with either problems from migrating from python2 -> python3 or changes in the Slack API.
+Good luck.

 # Testing

 To run locally: `./check`